honeypieio/shrubcoop.org/content/events/fix-your-own-bike-workshop-16.md

 location = "Wee Spoke Hub, 13 Guthrie Street, EH1 1JG"
 tags = ["wee-spoke-hub"]
 time = 2020-01-23T17:00:00Z
-title = "Fix your own bike workshop"
+title = "CANCELLED - Fix your own bike workshop"

 +++
 ![](https://res.cloudinary.com/shrub-co-op/image/upload/v1568757089/shrubcoop.org/media/Wee_Spoke_Hub_FB_event_banner_yydsig.png)

+\-- Due to unavailability of staff, we have had to CANCEL this Thursday's Fix Your Own Bike session - future sessions will run on Tuesdays and Thursdays as normal! --

 The **Wee Spoke Hub** is a welcoming workshop space where our volunteers and mechanic will help you learn the skills to take care of your bike.